chickooooo/technical-notes/core_subjects/dbms.md

 ###

+- What is database denormalization?
 - What are triggers?
 - What is a stored procedure?
 - What is a stored function?
 - Difference between UNION & UNION ALL
 - Difference between COMMIT and ROLLBACK operations
+- What is database Replication?
 - What is database Sharding?
 - What is database Partioning?
 - Sharding vs Partioning